nasa/cumulus/docs/deployment/README.md

 - Security group
 - VPC endpoints for the various services used by Cumulus if you wish to route traffic through the VPC

-These resources only need to be created once per AWS account and their ids will be used to configure your Terraform deployment.
+These resources only need to be created once per AWS account and their IDs will be used to configure your Terraform deployment.

 #### Elasticsearch in a VPC

-Amazon Elasticsearch Service does not use a VPC Endpoint.
+Amazon Elasticsearch Service (ES) does not use a VPC Endpoint.
 To use ES within a VPC, before deploying run:

 ```shell
 aws iam create-service-linked-role --aws-service-name es.amazonaws.com